 RESOURCES

-Open Frame vs Enclosed Power Supplies
+Open Frame Power Supply vs Enclosed Power Supplies

 Open Frame vs. Enclosed Power Supplies —Which Is Right for You?

-The power supply you choose for your application needs to meet your performance requirements and fit in the space allocated for it in your equipment, but does it need to have an enclosure?
-The answer to this question, of course, depends upon your application.
-For example, the needs for a home-use medical application may differ greatly from those when considering use in a manufacturing plant.
-Some considerations are discussed below.
+The power supply you choose for your application needs to meet your performance requirements and fit in the space allocated for it in your equipment, but when choosing an open frame power supply, it is essential to check voltage and efficiency specifications to ensure compatibility and optimal operation.
+The answer to whether you need an enclosure, of course, depends upon your application.

 What Is the Difference Between Open Frame and Enclosed Power Supplies?